 What is a CEP?
 (Certificate of Suitability)

-This certification verifies that the ingredients and the production process comply with the standards of kashrut (Jewish dietary law) as defined in the Shulchan Aruch, a compilation of Jewish religious law.
+This certification verifies that the ingredients and the production process comply with kashrut (Jewish dietary law) standards as defined in the Shulchan Aruch, a compilation of Jewish religious law.
 It is important because it ensures the product is produced within the norms and values of the Jewish religion.

 What does BSE/TSE mean?